 But if we ease up on the twin flame definition and consider it to be more of a relationship with another person that we are to learn how to unconditionally love and feel a connection with, the answer is YES every personality type has a twin flame or true love.

 In fact, we’re ALL here on earth to learn how to love ourselves, others, and everything else.

 If you are unsure whether or not you have found your twin flame, try easing up on your twin flame definition.
 It would probably make it simpler for you to just go ahead and learn how to unconditionally love the person you keep thinking about.
 There are no real benefits in waiting to love anyone who comes into your life.

 This twin flame self-study course shows you how to shorten the timeline and navigate the relationship for a happy outcome.
 For more details.

-You can also contact Vickie Champion for a complimentary coaching and consulting session.
+You can also contact Vickie Champion for an initial coaching and consulting session for a discounted price.